-Notice that you not only see the details about the device, but because the device is a blade chassis, you also see hyperlinks that will take you to the individual blades in the chassis.
+Notice while hovering over the ‘NHCTCC01’ device, we not only see the details about the device itself, but because the device is a blade chassis, you also see hyperlinks that will take you to the details page for each of the individual blades in chassis NHCTCC01.

-If you click ‘View Impact Chart’, you will see a visual diagram of the physical and virtual machines and the applications they support….
+If you click ‘View Toplogy’, you will see a visual diagram of the physical and virtual machines and the applications they support….

 This is a fairly simple example but they can get quite complex.
 These impact charts are very useful for assessing the impact of losing a particular server.
 This can be helpful during business continuity planning and/or when trying to track down root cause during a production outage.

 Similar to the blade chassis, if a device host virtual machines, you will see hyperlinks to each virtual machine.

 Now, let’s learn how to edit data.
 Please go to Devices –> All Devices…

 Here you see a list view of all your devices.
 On the right side of the screen you see a button to add a device.
 Below the add button, you see a number of filters that can be applied to reduce the size of the list.
 You can filter by device type, hardware model, OS, and so on.
 If you have hundreds or thousands of devices, these filters can be very useful.
 Similarly, there is a search box for filtering the list.
 If I type ‘nh-demo’ into the search box, the list will filter down to just the devices that contain the string ‘nh-demo’.
 Last, there is an action bar for bulk operations such as delete (more on this later).

 All Device42 objects have a list view.
 The Add, Filter, Search, and Action tools are common to all Device42 objects.
 Add and Search will be present on all object list pages.
 Filter and Action will be present for most objects.